-From ideation to development, we’re behind creating the most informative extractive platform in East Africa.
+From ideation to development, the Extractives Baraza team keep the wheels turning towards creating and maintain the most informative extractives platform in East Africa.

 Melba is the current Director of the Extractives Baraza, formerly known as the Information Centre for Extractives Sector (ICES), based at Strathmore University, Nairobi, Kenya.
 The Extractives Baraza is an advocacy-neutral public platform that promotes knowledge, transparency and evidence-based stakeholder dialogue on the extractives sector in Kenya.
 Its ultimate goal is to enhance citizen participation in the governance of Kenya's extractives sector.
 The platform is currently funded through the Kenya Extractives Program ("KEXPRO") managed by Oxford Policy Management.